nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

         Store applied ranging definitions and combinatorial analyses of possible iontypes.

     :ref:`NXapm_paraprobe_selector_config`, :ref:`NXapm_paraprobe_selector_results`:
-        Configuration and results respectively of paraprobe-selector tool.
+        Configuration and results respectively of the paraprobe-selector tool.
         Defining complex spatial regions-of-interest to filter reconstructed datasets.
         Store which points are inside or on the boundary of complex spatial regions-of-interest.

+    :ref:`NXapm_paraprobe_surfacer_config`, :ref:`NXapm_paraprobe_surfacer_results`:
+        Configuration and results respectively of the paraprobe-surfacer tool.
+        Create a model for the edge of a point cloud via convex hulls, alpha shapes, or alpha-wrappings.
+        Store triangulated surface meshes of models for the edge of a dataset.

+    :ref:`NXapm_paraprobe_distancer_config`, :ref:`NXapm_paraprobe_distancer_results`:
+        Configuration and results respectively of the paraprobe-distancer tool.
+        Compute and store analytical distances between ions to a set of triangles.

+    :ref:`NXapm_paraprobe_tessellator_config`, :ref:`NXapm_paraprobe_tessellator_results`:
+        Configuration and results respectively of the of paraprobe-tessellator tool.
+        Compute and store Voronoi cells and properties of these for all ions in a dataset.

 The definitions of the following tools remain to become refactored like those for the above-mentioned tools:

-    :ref:`NXapm_paraprobe_config_surfacer`:
-        Configuration of paraprobe-surfacer
-        Create a model for the edge of a point cloud via convex hulls, alpha shapes.

-    :ref:`NXapm_paraprobe_results_surfacer`:
-        Results of paraprobe-surfacer
-        Store triangulated surface meshes of models for the edge of a dataset.

-    :ref:`NXapm_paraprobe_config_distancer`:
-        Configuration of paraprobe-distancer
-        Compute analytical distances between ions to a set of triangles.

-    :ref:`NXapm_paraprobe_results_distancer`:
-        Results of paraprobe-distancer
-        Store analytical distances between ions to a set of triangles.

-    :ref:`NXapm_paraprobe_config_tessellator`:
-        Configuration of paraprobe-tessellator
-        Compute Voronoi cells for if desired all ions in a dataset.

-    :ref:`NXapm_paraprobe_results_tessellator`:
-        Results of paraprobe-tessellator
-        Store volume of all Voronoi cells about each ion in the dataset.

     :ref:`NXapm_paraprobe_config_nanochem`:
         Configuration of paraprobe-nanochem